jsamson23/Ayura/README.md

 # Ayura
-<h>Modern Tetris Clone built from C++</h>
+<h>Modern Tetris Clone built from C/C++</h>

-This is a modified version of Tetris in C++.
+This is a modified version of Tetris in C/C++.
 The base game comes from the help of <a href= "https://javilop.com/gamedev/tetris-tutorial-in-c-platform-independent-focused-in-game-logic-for-beginners/">Javier López's tutorial on building a Tetris game in C++</a>.
 Several changes were made to make Ayura unique.

 <b><strong>Features:</strong></b>
 <ul>